GoWebMe2020/pets_play/README.md

 *Note: These user stories are API based only.*

-- As a user, I would like to register an account for myself with and email and password
+- <input type="checkbox"> As a user, I would like to register an account for myself with and email and password
-- As a user, I would like to be able to log in with my account
+- <input type="checkbox"> As a user, I would like to be able to log in with my account
-- As a user, I would like to log out from my account
+- <input type="checkbox"> As a user, I would like to log out from my account
-- As a user, I would like to create a profile for my pet
+- <input type="checkbox"> As a user, I would like to create a profile for my pet
-- As a user, I would like the profile to include
+- <input type="checkbox"> As a user, I would like the profile to include
-  - Name (Pet's)
+  - <input type="checkbox"> Name (Pet's)
-  - Surname (Owner's)
+  - <input type="checkbox"> Surname (Owner's)
-  - Breed
+  - <input type="checkbox"> Breed
-  - Sex
+  - <input type="checkbox"> Sex
-  - Birthday
+  - <input type="checkbox"> Birthday
-  - Email
+  - <input type="checkbox"> Email
-  - Mobile
+  - <input type="checkbox"> Mobile
-  - Address
+  - <input type="checkbox"> Address
-- As a user, I would like the ability to edit my pet's profile
+- <input type="checkbox"> As a user, I would like the ability to edit my pet's profile
-- As a user, I would like to have the ability to delete my pet's profile
+- <input type="checkbox"> As a user, I would like to have the ability to delete my pet's profile
-- As a user, I would like to see other matched pets to make a selection for potential pet friends
+- <input type="checkbox"> As a user, I would like to see other matched pets to make a selection for potential pet friends
-- As a user, I would like my selected pet profiles to be stored so I can visit this list whenever I want
+- <input type="checkbox"> As a user, I would like my selected pet profiles to be stored so I can visit this list whenever I want
-- As a user, I would like delete unwanted pet profiles
+- <input type="checkbox"> As a user, I would like delete unwanted pet profiles

 ## Target Audience